Jean de Chastellux: variola, Enlightenment and censure

-In 1592, Olivier de Chastellux raised a big tower (the d’Amboise tower).
+In 1592, Olivier de Chastellux raised a big tower (d’Amboise tower).
 What about the alteration of the main building and the construction of the outhouses?
 It happened in the 18th century!

 Chastellux wrote a book, De la félicité publique (″Public bliss″, 1772), dealing with men’s history since centuries.
 In 1780, he published Voyages dans l'Amérique septentrionale (″A trip in Northern America″).

 He also wrote one article for the French Encyclopedia, called ″Public happiness″.
 Abbot Foucher, the censor, excluded the article because ″it was full of modern philosophy″: the word God appeared… one time only!

 Poor Jean… everything comes to an end!
 The Chastellux family was expelled from their castle during the French Revolution.

 They came back in 1810.
 The castle was damaged, so they had to restore it.
 In 1816, the building works began: they re-fit up apartments in Troubadour style.